SPECIAL ACADEMIC SUBJECTS

 Our program is a disciplined-based art education program similar to that promoted by the Getty Institute for the Arts.
 Through the mediums of drawing, painting, sculpture, printmaking, ceramics, fibers, and paper, we focus on art production, art criticism, art history, and aesthetics.
-We introduce western and non-western, ancient, and contemporary art into projects that allow room for personal creativity.
+We introduce western and non-western, ancient, and contemporary art into projects that allow room for personal discovery and creativity.

 COMPUTER & TECHNOLOGY EDUCATION

-All students at Edgewood Campus School participate in our music program.
-Our students engage in a wide variety of musical activities, including singing, playing instruments, composing, improvising, and creative movement, all while developing strong and sequenced musicianship skills.
+All students at Edgewood Campus School participate in our engaging music program.
+Our students participate in a wide variety of musical activities, including singing, playing instruments, composing, improvising, and creative movement, all while developing strong and sequenced musicianship skills.
 We introduce students to a variety of topics including music theory, music history, music appreciation, composition, aesthetic awareness, careers in music, and the role of music in everyday life.

 Our guidance curriculum is based on the Second Step Social-Emotional Learning (SEL) program to students in grades 4K–8.
 The Second Step Program is a universal classroom-based program designed to increase students' success and decrease behavior problems by promoting social emotional competence and self-discipline.
 It teaches skills that strengthen students' ability to learn, have empathy, manage emotions, develop positive relationships, make responsible decisions, and solve problems.
 Equipping students with Second Step skills creates a safer, more respectful learning environment that promotes school success for all.